eeroel/ipykernel-duckdb/README.md

 # ipykernel-duckdb

-A wrapper of IPykernel that is aware of a duckdb connection and provides
+A wrapper of IPykernel that is aware of a DuckDB connection and provides
 * Autocompletion of table and column names
 * Magics `%sql`, `%%sql` for querying the database